f5devcentral/f5-agility-labs-ddos/docs/class7/bados/module1.rst

    b.
 Click **Edit** on the rightside of the row labelled **Behavioral Detection and Mitigation**

    c.
 Under **Behavioral Detection and Mitigation** check the **Request signatures detection** and set the **Mitigation** to **Standard**.
-For now, please leave **Bad Actors Detection**, **Accelerated HTTP Signatures**, and **TLS fingerprinting signatures** unchecked.
+For now, please leave Bad Actors Detection, Accelerated HTTP Signatures, and TLS fingerprinting signatures unchecked.

    d.
-Click **Update** in the lower left-hand corner.
-Collapse all the sections, and **Behavioral & Stress-based Detection** should match the figure below.
+Click **Update** in the lower left-hand corner. collapse all the sections, and **Behavioral & Stress-based Detection** should match the figure below.

    |dos-prof-stress-review|

 Create a DoS Logging Profile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Logging profiles are required to enable local and remote logging for Application DoS and Bot events.
+Logging profiles are required to enable local and remote logging for Application DoS and bot events.
 In this lab, we will use local logging to review events.
 Below are the steps to configure the logging profile and attach to your test virtual server.

 1. Go to **Security ›› Event Logs : Logging Profiles** and click **Create** on right-hand side of the configuration screen.
 Name your profile **l7\_dos\_bot\_logger** then check the **DoS Protection** **Enabled** boxes.